levipatel/music/features/chinese-learning-guide.md

   1. Download a premade deck of the most common words for you to gradually learn.
 Every day, learn a couple of new words every day (or whatever suits your pace) and review the previous words it wants you to review.
   2. Also have your own custom deck of words you encounter.
 If you want to remember it, add it to your deck, and then review regularly as it recommends.
 Don't feel like you need to add too many, just if something interests you.

-Be careful not to add too many new words, just go at a comfortable pace.
+Be careful not to add too many new words in general, just go at a comfortable pace.

 _Anki_ is free on most platforms, but if you want a free alternative on iOS, _TOFU Learn_ is also good.